r4victor/tenthousandmeters/content/blog/python_bts_07.md

 'class attribute'
 ```

-If the type's dictionary doesn't contain the attribute either, CPython searches for the value in the dictionaries of parent types:
+If the type's dictionary doesn't contain the attribute either, CPython searches for the value in the dictionaries of the parent types:

 ```pycon
 >>> class B(A): # note the inheritance